“Education is the primary requirement for anyone living in this world.”

 Once a decision is made, a person needs to go through the consequences; they might be good or bad depending on the action taken.

-Therefore, it is necessary that one thinks before making any hasty decision.
+Therefore, one must think before making any hasty decision.
 Universities test only the content taught within the classrooms with the specific content provided to the students, they do not encourage them towards critical thinking which is required in the outside world.

 Thinking in the right direction is not something one is born with, but it requires guidance and knowledge sharing in an educational space.